mouseless-eth/Flashbots-Recovery/README.md

 Creating a flashbots bundle to recover unclaimed Gelato ICO tokens from a **compromised wallet**.

 ### The Problem
-the **compromised wallet** has had it's private key leaked because of this, there are bots watching for incoming transactions to steal tokens as soon as they are deposited.
-To claim the ICO airdrop the compromised wallet needs to be seeded with ETH to pay for the gas fees (without the bots stealing the ETH as soon as it is deposited).
+- The **compromised wallet** has had it's private key leaked because of this, there are bots watching for incoming transactions to steal tokens as soon as they are deposited.
+- To claim the ICO airdrop the compromised wallet needs to be seeded with enough ETH to pay for the gas fees (without the bots stealing the ETH as soon as it is deposited).

 The solution is to send transactions to seed + claim + withdraw all in the **same block**.
-We can do this using the [ethers-provider-flashbots-bundle](https://www.npmjs.com/package/@flashbots/ethers-provider-bundle) package.
+We can do this by sending these bundled transaction to flashbot minters using the [ethers-provider-flashbots-bundle](https://www.npmjs.com/package/@flashbots/ethers-provider-bundle) package.

 ## Transactions
 1. Send funds from `funding_wallet` to `compromised_wallet` to cover gas for claiming + transfering